312-ninja/iso-proc/README.md

 # iso-proc
-The tool takes all iso files in the current directory, creates aptly named folder, md5sums, places files in new directory, and create a list including URLs for easy curl/wget!
+The tool takes all iso files in the current directory
+  * creates aptly named folder
+  * creates md5sums for each ISO
+  * places files in new directory
+  * creates a list including URLs for easy curl/wget!

 Intended batch use: